c4pt000/KVM-ganglia-debian-spark-kafka-WIP/gridengine-readme.md

 The basic things to set up are:

- * Add node00 to master and submission hosts.
+ * Add node00 to server and submission hosts.
  * Add other nodes to submission and execution hosts.
  * Create `@exec` group and add execution nodes.
  * Create a parallel envirionment called `default` and set 12 slots.